Large deviations of the trajectory of empirical distributions of Feller processes on locally compact spaces

-We study the large deviation behaviour of the trajectories of empirical distributions of independent copies of Feller processes on locally compact metric spaces.
-Under the condition that we can find a suitable core for the generator of the Feller process, we are able to define a notion of absolutely continuous trajectories of measures in terms of this core.
+We study the large deviation behaviour of the trajectories of empirical distributions of independent copies of time-homogeneous Feller processes on locally compact metric spaces.
+Under the condition that we can find a suitable core for the generator of the Feller process, we are able to define a notion of absolutely continuous trajectories of measures in terms of some topology on this core.
 Also, we define a Hamiltonian in terms of the linear generator and a Lagrangian as its Legendre transform.

-The rate function of the large deviation principle can then be decomposed as a rate function for the initial time and an integral over the Lagrangian, finite only for absolutely continuous trajectories of measures.
+We prove the large deviation principle and show that the rate function can be decomposed as a rate function for the initial time and an integral over the Lagrangian, finite only for absolutely continuous trajectories of measures.

-The theorem partly extends the Dawson and G\"{a}rtner theorem\cite{DG87}, in the sense that it holds for diffusion processes where the drift en diffusion coefficients are sufficiently smooth.
-On the other hand, the result is sufficiently general to cover both Markov jump processes and discrete interacting particle systems\cite{Li85}.
+We apply this result for diffusion and Lévy processes on $\bR^d$, for pure jump processes with bounded jump kernel on arbitrary locally compact spaces and for discrete interacting particle systems.
+For diffusion processes, the theorem partly extends the Dawson and Gärtner theorem for non-interacting copies in the sense that it only holds for time-homogeneous processes, but on the other hand it holds for processes with degenerate diffusion matrix.